-Mortgage Life Insurance
+Term Life Insurance Quotes

 Mortgage life insurance is a life insurance policy that is designated and used to pay off your mortgage in the event of your death.
 It typically provides coverage for the same amount of time as your mortgage.

 It’s important to note, however, your beneficiary can use the death benefit for any reason they choose, so it’s critical that you and your beneficiary agree on using the death benefit to pay off the mortgage.

-As we mentioned above, term life insurance is the most affordable insurance product to use for mortgage protection and term insurance can be purchased with very large face amounts very easily.
+As we mentioned above, term life insurance is the most affordable insurance product to use for mortgage protection, and term insurance can be purchased with very large face amounts very easily.

 In the past, insurance agents would offer a Decreasing Term Policy where the benefit would decrease each year as the mortgage was paid down.
 This made sense because it was considered much cheaper for the policyholder.

-Most consumers are unaware how inexpensive a mortgage life insurance policy can be.
+Most consumers are unaware of how inexpensive a mortgage life insurance policy can be.
 For younger adults in good health, the cost of making certain your home is paid off is quite affordable.
 Here we have posted some actual rates for paying off your mortgage in the event of your death.

 Here are the assumptions for this rate chart:

 Male non-smoker in good health

 As you can see from this rate chart.
 The longer you wait to purchase your mortgage life insurance policy, the more expensive it will be.
 The ultimate time to purchase mortgage protection insurance is when you are 30 to 40 years old.